Chapter 4 Reading Guide

 1. Repeating yourself.

-1. What code segment do you see repeated in the version of the bmi function that includes the bmi calculating code?
+1. What code segment do you see repeated in the version of the densityTell function that uses the mass and volume?

 3. What does the book suggest that you should do instead of this coding style?